entando/entando-docs/vuepress/docs/next/tutorials/compose/content-types-tutorial.md

 ## Attribute Configuration

-Clicking "Add" loads a form to configure the Attribute.
+Clicking `Add` loads a form to configure the Attribute.
 The `Type` field is pre-filled with your Attribute Type selection.

 **1. Define the characteristics of the Attribute:**